ebwinters/calculator/README.md

 # calculator
-Calculator app written in python using Tkinder
+Calculator app written in python using ```Tkinter```

+## Purpose
+Practice making GUIs in Python and further advance my knowledge of scripting and data structures